 Primal Play

-A consensual style of intimacy in which partners drop social restraint and act from an instinctual, animalistic headspace, often through predator-and-prey dynamics.
-This feral register overlaps with therian identity and inner-animal embodiment rather than scripted scenes.
+A consensual style of intimacy in which partners drop social restraint and act from an instinctual, animalistic headspace, most often through predator-and-prey dynamics.
+In its feral register it overlaps with therian identity and inner-animal embodiment rather than scripted scenes.

 - Prevalence